 To evaluate eligibility for non-withholding, students are encouraged to complete a foreign national questionnaire with the tax office.
 Access to the online Questionnaire can be gained by emailing cu_fnis@cornell.edu and requesting a username and password.

 In the spring, students can expect to receive a form 1042-S that shows the amount of grant aid in excess of tuition and mandatory fees.
-These are issued from Cornell University’s tax compliance office.
-You may be eligible receive all or part of these taxes back if a tax return is filed for the calendar year.
-Cornell’s Office of Global Learning, International Services has resources available to assist students with tax support.
+These are issued from Cornell University's tax compliance office.
+You may be eligible to receive all or part of these taxes back if a tax return is filed for the calendar year.
+Cornell's Office of Global Learning, International Services has resources available to assist students with tax support.

 Documentation of Financial Support for Receiving an I-20